jianminchen/Leetcode_Julia/README.md

 [Life is tough to work with medium level algorithms](https://juliachencoding.blogspot.com/2018/11/life-is-tough-to-work-with-18-medium.html)<br>

-Dec.
-3, 2018
+**Dec.
+3, 2018** <br>

 I solve 325 algorithm.
 I plan to solve 4 medium level tree algorithms, 3 hard level tree algorithms, and solve as many stack medium level algorithms as possible before Dec.
 9, 2018.
 There are 18 medium level stack algorithms.
 I need to take one code screen before Dec.
 9, 2018, and I like to push myself hard to learn through the practice.

 I failed to pass Indeed.com Japan code screen.
 The code challenges are really tough.
-It looks like hackerrank platform.
+It looks like hackerrank platform. <br>

+**May 27, 2019**<br>
+It is also very important for me to practice very often for all classical algorithms.
+I like to write a page to list all discussion posts I share by timeline. <br>

+I can go over my practice and see what are missing in my practice last week or last month.